 What you should know about sound intensity

-The unit we use to measure the intensity of sound, Decibels, operate on a logarithmic scale rather than linear one.
+We measure the intensity of a sound in decibels; this operates on a logarithmic scale rather than a linear one.
 If you don’t feel like dusting off that high school algebra book, it means that 20dB is 10 times greater than the sound pressure level (SPL) of 10dB.
 Though it’s 10 times the raw force, our brains only register this as a difference of two-times perceived loudness.

 That’s pretty scary.
 Relating it back to sound, this means that you may think you’re not turning the volume up too much, but really, you’re slowly degrading the functionality of your stereocilia.